Quadtree/LD45/tasks.md

 If you have a fire burning at the highest point, and a plane is flying by, you are rescued and win.

 # Task List
-- Add in trees
-- Add in bushes
-- Allow chopping of trees
-- Allow collection of berries
 - Construction of walls
 - Construction of ceilings
 - Heat